sca075/mvcrender/README.md

 ### Tests

 A simple smoke example lives in tests/smoke.py.
 CI runs a minimal import test on the built wheels to keep the matrix fast and reliable.

-## Release

-- Tag a version like `v0.0.3` on GitHub
-- GitHub Actions will build wheels for all targets (including musllinux) and upload them to PyPI using `PYPI_API_TOKEN`.